Ennea/karafuru/README.md

 ## Requirements

 If you'd like to run _karafuru_, you only need Python 3.5 or higher.
 Simply clone or download the repository and run `karafuru.py`.
 No third-party libraries are required at this point.
+(Note: Tkinter is required, and some Linux distributions will not bundle it with the rest of the Python standard libary.
+For example, on Debian, the required package is called `python3-tk`.)

 Alternatively, if you're on Windows, check out the releases page for binary releases.

 ## What is LCH?